Military War Crimes Cases and Cases Arising in Areas of Combat Operations – Military Defense Lawyer

 - National Guard and Reservists on active duty orders in support of combat operations who are accused of JFTR (Joint Federal Travel Regulations) fraud (UCMJ Article 121).

-Mr. Spinner has defended members of Special Forces, Special Operations, and conventional military members facing allegations arising in areas of combat operations.
+Mr. Spinner has defended members of Special Forces, Special Operations, and conventional military members facing allegations arising in areas of combat operations, as well as allegations of “war crimes.”
 These cases have included:

 - “Abu Ghraib”